 Below you will find some of the questions we hear the most.
-If there is anything you would like to see listed here, please email us.

 1) Do I need to buy a Motorola radio to use the system?